 Difference #1: Dental Assistants Training

-As of now, there is no formal training that only encompasses level I dental assisting skills in Canada.
-All programs of today combine chairside dental assisting skills and intra-oral dental assisting skills – level I and II together.
-So, even for everyone who would like to pursue a career as level I dental assistants, going through a Dental Assistant Program (Intra-Oral Level I & II) is still a way to get a competitive advantage.
+Currently, there is no formal training that only encompasses level I dental assisting skills in Canada.
+Today’s programs combine chairside dental assisting skills and intra-oral dental assisting skills – level I and II together.
+So, even for everyone who would like to pursue a career as a level I dental assistant, going through a Dental Assistant Program (Intra-Oral Level I & II) is still a way to gain a competitive advantage.

 As for aspiring level II dental assistants, they are required to have the needed intra-oral training.
-This means that they have to undergo formal education through a Dental Assistant Program (Intra-Oral Level I & II).
+This means they must undergo formal education through a Dental Assistant Program (Intra-Oral Level I & II).

 To get into this dental assistants program, completion of high school with an emphasis on sciences is required.
 Additionally, some dental assisting programs may require their students to maintain a valid CPR Level C Certificate.

 A Dental Assistant Program would typically take a year to complete.
-It equips the learner with skills for chairside dental assisting (level I) as well as intra-oral dental assisting (level II).
+It equips the learner with skills for chairside dental assisting (level I) and intra-oral dental assisting (level II).
 The program would cover mandatory skills such as: